ysabellafrancine/ci-cd-myfinalproject/README.md

-# CI/CD Tools and Practices Final Project GitHub Action Workflows
+# CI/CD Tools and Practices Final Project Tekton Workflows

-This directory will contain all the GitHub Action workflows you create in the CI/CD Tools and Practices Final Project.
+This directory will contain all the Tekton workflows you create in the CI/CD Tools and Practices Final Project.